 B. Review and Revision Timeline

-The Student Conduct System and Student Code of Conduct shall be reviewed every three (3) years under the direction of the Assistant Provost.
+The Student Code of Conduct shall be reviewed at least every three (3) years under the direction of the Assistant Provost responsible for student conduct.
 Revisions shall be implemented with the approval of the President.

 C. Disclaimer